Belsize Park: History

+Victorian era

-Victorian development started along the main London to Hampstead road from 1815 through the works of Edward Bliss, a self-made man who had leased and then bought the southeastern-located Newman's House lands, on the west side of Haverstock Hill north of England's Lane.
+Victorian development started along the main London to Hampstead road from 1815 through the works of Edward Bliss, a self-made man who had leased and then bought the Newman's House land, on the west side of Haverstock Hill north of England's Lane.
 Bliss not only built properties to lease out, but also allowed construction subleases.
 In 1829 Eton College advertised villa-sized plots on Haverstock Hill.
 The college then started developing an axis road to Finchley Road, naming it after Queen Adelaide.
-Development halted in the 1830s due to the proposal for the lines of the London and Birmingham Railway (L&BR) to be built through Belsize Park, but Eton College successfully argued via parliamentary lobbying for the railway to be tunnelled underground via Primrose Hill, which was then designed and engineered by Robert Stephenson.
-All the 38 houses on the Newman's House lands had been built by 1830.
+Development halted in the 1830s due to the proposal for the lines of the London and Birmingham Railway (L&BR) to be built through Belsize Park, but Eton College successfully lobbied for the railway to be tunnelled underground via Primrose Hill, which was then designed and engineered by Robert Stephenson.
+All the 38 houses on the Newman's House land had been built by 1830.

 The passing of the Ecclesiastical Leases Act 1842 allowed all church lands to be let on long term construction leases, which unlocked the accelerated urban development of Belsize Park.
 The opening in 1851 of Hampstead Road railway station on the L&BR prompted William Lund in 1852 to agree a 99-year construction sublease on the former Forsyth estate.
 He proposed developments to the west of Haverstock Hill, although his plans were curtailed by construction issues associated with building over both the Pond Street sewer and the L&BR tunnel.
 In 1852 Charles James Palmer, a Bloomsbury-based solicitor bought the lease of Belsize House.
 In 1853 he proposed demolition of the main house, with Daniel Tiley taking the lead role in constructing Belsize Square and associated properties.
 Palmer commissioned architect James Piers St Aubyn to design St Peter's Church.
-In 1864 the church bought-back the lease on the undeveloped backlot of the Bliss lands.
+In 1864 the church bought back the lease on the undeveloped backlot of the Bliss lands.
 Tiley gained agreement from Palmer and Eton College to buy the construction lease from the church, and hence extend development south of Belsize Square to connect with the college's estate.
 Mimicking the then fashionable styles of Kensington and Bayswater, between 1851 and the late 1860s he built over 250 8-10 bedroom semi-detached stucco houses with large porticos, aimed at the middle classes.
 The church undertook a similar agreement in 1857, reacquiring full control over the portion of Todd's lease north of Belsize Lane in 1865, and again selling it to Tiley.
 With construction almost complete, fashion changed and Tiley went bankrupt in 1870.